GeoZac/android_vendor_unconv/README.md

     - JetBrains Mono
     - Lato
     - Rubik
-- Provides a improved hosts file for the build system to improve ad-blocking (if supported)
+- Provides an improved hosts file for the build system to improve ad-blocking (if supported)
 - Skips Changelog generation (if supported)